 Several members of WTHA attended the Quanah Parker Trail Giant Arrow installation on July 12, 2012, at 2:30 p.m. at the entrance way gate to the American Museum of Agriculture, located at 1501 Canyon Lake Drive in Lubbock, Texas.
 Those in attendance included Delores Moser, Robert Hall, Lynn Whitfield, Randy Vance, Emerson Tucker, Sally Murray, Monte Monroe, Holle Humphries, and Tai Kreidler.
 Henry Crawford, Randy Vance, and Tai Kreidler help erect the arrow before pouring in the concrete and water needed to stabilize the arrow.
 The Lubbock Avalanche-Journal ran a story with additional photographs under the headline "Arrows Still Falling in Comanche Battle with Buffalo Hunters.

-The arrow installation in Blanco Canyon took place on November 20th in Floyd County.
-More images of the installation are available here, as well as images from the arrow installations at Borger, Lubbock, Plains, Spur, and Swisher.
+The arrow installation in Abnerathy took place on July 4th in Hale County.
+More images of the installation are available here, as well as images from the arrow installations at Blanco Canyon, Borger, Channing, Lubbock, Plains, Rocky Ford, Spur, Sudan, and Swisher.

 News from the Membership